YGZWQZD/LAMDA-SSL/docs/README.md

 ## Search Params

-Semi-sklearn supports the parameter search mechanism in sklearn.
+LAMDA-SSL supports the parameter search mechanism in sklearn.
 Firstly initialize a model with incomplete parameters.

 ```python